Configuring CLIProxyAPI for OpenClaw

 3) Set primary + fallback model for the default agent

-If you want the ability to switch models directly in the chat interface, you must configure the list of models you want to switch to inside fallbacks.
+If you want the feature to switch models right on the chat interface, you must configure the list of models you want to switch to in the fallback.

 {